-This course will take place online via Desire2Learn (D2L).
-To best succeed in the course, students are encouraged to participate in the asynchronous learning tasks using the D2L learning environment.

-All course activities are asynchronous, so students can post their responses at any time, consistent with the required deadlines and frequency of posting that are outlined in the Evaluation section below.
-Students are expected to log-in, access readings, instructions and other course material, and regularly post their responses within the assigned timeframes.
+- Asynchronous activities will take place online via Desire2Learn (D2L).
+Materials and questions for discussions will be posted on D2L prior to the particular class.
+Contact with the instructor will occur through the asynchronous D2L Discussion Board and regular e-mail communications between students and course instructor.
+Students can post their responses at any time, consistent with the required deadlines and frequency of posting that are outlined in the Evaluation section below.
+Students are expected to log-in, access readings, instructions and other course material, and regularly post their responses within the assigned timeframes. - Synchronous activities will occur via Zoom on Tuesdays every two weeks, at 6:00 7:30 pm MT (see Course Schedule below for details).